SpencerLynn/dotfiles/readme.md

-# Spencer's dotfiles.. a fork of dlannoye's.. a fork of a lot of other people's..
+# Spencer's dotfiles...
+Or at least some setup config for easily configuration a new machine's prompt.

 ## Installation